-On December 1st, Sandhya Dave will lead an interactive, deep-dive workshop: Deeper Listening to Polarities Within the Body.
-Register now for the opportunity to explore further the topic of polarities from a deeper body-heart-mind perspective.
-Read more.
+On 1st December, Sandhya Dave led an interactive, deep-dive workshop: Deeper Listening to Polarities Within the Body, giving participants the opportunity to explore further the topic of polarities from a deeper body-heart-mind perspective.

 Irina Feygina, Ph.D., is a social psychologist who specialises in the behavioural aspects of policy and program development and implementation for climate change mitigation and adaptation, clean technology adoption, energy efficiency, sustainability, environmental design and communication.
 As a process-oriented facilitator, Irina supports individuals and organisations to deepen self awareness, strengthen relationships and communication, and embrace conflict as a doorway to discovery and transformation.
 These tools are helpful for working on conflict and cooperation, overcoming skepticism and supporting engagement, moving from hopelessness to empowerment, and holding space for complex personal and community processes around this vast challenge.